codidact/feature-development/scoped/flag/hold-others.md

 **Basic flow**

 - User sees hold-votes notice on the question, along with "can't be answered" control (as usual) and "disagree" control.
+If the OP has edited since the first vote was cast, notice includes that info.
 - If user chooses "can't be answered": same flow as hold.md.
 - If user chooses "disagree" control, "open" vote is recorded.